guoyu07/contain-my-php/readme.md

 ## Overview

-This is a pretty straight forward project fom running a PHP application in Docker.
+This is a pretty straight forward project for running a PHP development environment in Docker.

 ## Requirements